 We want to help people make well-informed choices about using legal services.
 As well as supporting solicitors to help keep their firm safe.

-In the last three months, from December to February 2020, we have published 39 scam alerts.
-This is a decrease in the scam alerts that we published in the previous three months.
+In the last three months, from 20 March to 19 June 2020, we have published 46 scam alerts.
+This is an increase in the scam alerts that we published in the previous three months.

 We have set out below a summary of the different platforms that have been used in these scams.